Particl-Community/academy/guides/guide_mp_customer_understanding_buyflow.rst

 .. meta::
    :description lang=en: Learn how the buyflow works on :term:`Particl Marketplace` from a customer perspective.

-The buying process of :term:`Particl Marketplace` gives you more privacy, security, and censorship resistance than any other online marketplace and is entirely free to use except for the tiny sub-cent transaction fees usually associated with :term:`cryptocurrency` transactions.
+The buying process of :term:`Particl Marketplace` gives you more privacy, security, and censorship resistance than any other online marketplace and is entirely free to use except for the tiny sub-cent transaction fees usually associated with :term:`cryptocurrency <Cryptocurrency>` transactions.
 The price to pay for these previously impossible benefits is that you are required to do things a bit differently than what you are used to.

 Rest assured, it's not complicated at all.
 Just follow this quick user guide and you'll be up to speed in no time!